nolar/kopf/README.md

 The main goal is to bring the Domain-Driven Design to the infrastructure level, with Kubernetes being an orchestrator/database of the domain objects (custom resources), and the operators containing the domain logic (with no or minimal infrastructure logic).

+The project was originally started as `zalando-incubator/kopf` in March 2019, and then forked as `nolar/kopf`: but it is the same codebase, the same packages, the same developer(s).

 ## Documentation